-Pitfalls to avoid for foreigners when buying a property in France2301
+Pitfalls to avoid for foreigners when buying a property in France2143

-As with the previous chapter dedicated to the problems you may encounter, we have classified these pitfalls in categories.
+As our article dedicated to the problems you may encounter, we have classified these pitfalls in categories.
 So, we will first detail the pitfalls to avoid when searching for your ideal property.
 Then, the pitfalls to avoid when going through the French purchase process.
-Unlike the previous chapter, you will not find any “pitfalls to avoid beyond the transfer of ownership” category.
-Indeed, for us, they are non-existent.
-These post-transaction pitfalls only occur when selling your property in France.
-And this is not your goal as you are looking to buy a property in France!

 Pitfalls to avoid when searching for a property

-When you start the search for the perfect property, your goal will certainly be to minimise the search time.
+When you start the search for your property in France, your goal will certainly be to minimise the search time.
 You will also want to quickly find the property that best fits your requirements.
 During this search, you should, as much as possible, look to avoid specific pitfalls.
 These can greatly slow you down from reaching your goal of finding a property.
 Let’s start with an overview of the pitfalls to avoid when searching for your French property.

 Not exploring all the possible search channelsMost foreigners wishing to buy a property in France start their search on real estate online portals.
 Nothing against real estate portals online.
 On the contrary, they are a useful way for people not wishing to ask for support to find a property.
 They, however, have a big disadvantage that we have already covered in our chapter on the problems faced by foreign buyers.